jusito/docker-ftb-alpine/README.md

 ## Tags

-There are three different base images which provides different java virtual machine.
-The alpine images are amd64/x86 Hotspot is the default (like expected) and openj9 is an option, for multiarch like arm(rpi) use the ubuntu base(-multiarch suffix).
-I test every modpack with openj9 but if it doesn't event start the server, i will not push a tag with it.
+There are two different base images which provides different java virtual machine.
+The alpine images are amd64/x86 with Hotspot jvm as default (like expected) and openj9 is an option, multiarch isn't supported.
+I test every modpack with openj9 but if it doesn't even start the server, I will not push a tag with it.
 Every tag is tested before push but this tags are more example configurations of the base images.
-Every provided tag will use the recommended server properties and forge version.
+Every provided tag will use the recommended server properties and forge version from modpack creator - if not its a bug and please report it.

 ### most recent
 * [DungeonsDragonsAndSpaceShuttles MC 1.12.2](https://www.curseforge.com/minecraft/modpacks/dungeons-dragons-and-space-shuttles) `DungeonsDragonsAndSpaceShuttles-7.4a-1.12.2` `DungeonsDragonsAndSpaceShuttles-7.4a-1.12.2-multiarch`